kuznetsovlv/unit/README.md

 * _isInstanceOf_.
 Checks if returned value is instance of `expectation`.
 * _isSameStructure_.
 Checks if returned value has same structure with `expectation`.
 * _isSameNotOrderedStructure_.
 Checks if returned value has same structure with `expectation` without dependency on order.
+* _isLikeStructure_.
+Checks if returned value data equals `expectation` or if they are objects it has properties from `expectation` and they are like